senanu/de_novo_scripts/README.md

+# Fork of ksamocha's de_novo_scripts repo
+This repo uses the same methodology to identify De novo mutations as the original, but changes the output to be a VCF file with additional FORMAT fields (DNV, DNM, and DNF) which describe the probability of the variant being denovo, the mother's identity and genotype, and the father's identity and genotype.

+This repo currently does not deal with Sex-linked or multi-allelic variants.
+It will exit if you try to use that functionality that is present in the original.

+The following is from the original repo:

 ## Find potential de novo variants in a given VCF.

 de_novo_finder_3.py is a major update to the original caller.
 The main purpose is to